dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 paradigm for programming.
 In genomics, much work as been done to put forth to develop models which stand alongside this paradigm, but none are completely able capture the behavior of all units and subunits of the system.

-No paradigm of genomic programming accounts for the importance of containerized, spatially-distributed state and the emergence of metastates in an autonomous, probabilistic system.
+Yes, there are similar theories in genomics and AI, but no paradigm of genomic programming I know of truly accounts for the importance of containerized, spatially-distributed state and the emergence of metastates in an autonomous, probabilistic system.

 <a name="the-metasign-symmetry-is-the-most-universal-sign" />